-- 29.5.4 After receiving recommendations from the faculty committee, the Dean will award Professional Development Leaves using only the criteria in Section 29.6.
-However, the Dean may turn down a request for a PDL (or may award fewer semesters than otherwise merited) because of (1) the Chair's statement about adequate coverage pursuant to Section 29.5.2 or (2) an insufficient number of PDL semesters allocated to the Dean's college pursuant to Section 29.4.
-In the event that (1) occurs, the Dean will send a written statement to the Member, the Member's Department Chair, and the AAUP-WSU.
-No Bargaining Unit Faculty Member will be denied a Professional Development Leave in whole or in part, or an additional leave semester at reduced pay, based on unavailable coverage two years in a row. - 29.5.5 A dean who has awarded all available PDL semesters pursuant to Section 29.4 may (but is not required to) request to the Provost that additional semesters be awarded in a specified priority order from any not used from the allotments in other colleges.
+T29.5.5 A dean who has awarded all available PDL semesters pursuant to Section T29.4 may (but is not required to) request to the Provost that additional semesters be awarded in a specified priority order from any not used from the allotments in other colleges.
 If the Provost receives no more such requests than can be filled with available PDL semesters, then all such requests will be honored (and the Provost will so notify the Deans, who will in turn notify the applicants).
 Otherwise, the requests will be forwarded to a subcommittee of all Bargaining Unit Faculty Members serving on the University Promotion and Tenure Committee, with the exception of a Member representing the Boonshoft School of Medicine.
-This eight person subcommittee will award the available semesters on a competitive basis using only the criteria in Section 29.6, but without changing the priority order set by the deans.
-Thus, for example, the subcommittee will not award a PDL semester to an applicant ranked second in a dean's priority order while denying a semester to the applicant ranked first in that same college. - 29.5.6 Deans will forward to the Provost copies of all proposals received, the recommendation from the faculty committee for each, and correspondence sent to applicants awarding or denying PDL semesters. - 29.6 Criteria for granting Professional Development Leaves. - 29.6.1 All recommendations and decisions regarding the merits of PDL proposals must be based upon the following criteria. - 1.
-Value (or importance, or prestige) and scope of the anticipated outcome(s) as a scholarly product or to meet specific teaching or service needs of the department or college. - 2.
+This eight person subcommittee will award the available semesters on a competitive basis using only the criteria in Section T29.6, but without changing the priority order set by the deans.
+Thus, for example, the subcommittee will not award a PDL semester to an applicant ranked second in a dean's priority order while denying a semester to the applicant ranked first in that same college.

+T29.5.6 Deans will forward to the Provost copies of all proposals received, the recommendation from the faculty committee for each, and correspondence sent to applicants awarding or denying PDL semesters.

+T29.6 Criteria for granting Professional Development Leaves.

+T29.6.1 All recommendations and decisions regarding the merits of PDL proposals must be based upon the following criteria.

+- 1. Value (or importance, or prestige) and scope of the anticipated outcome(s) as a scholarly product or to meet specific teaching or service needs of the department or college. - 2.
 Documented preparation for the proposed project(s). - 3.
 Applicant's productivity (quality and quantity of teaching, scholarship and service), as reflected in the submitted curriculum vitae, proposal, and supporting documents.
 This productivity does not have to be in the same area as the PDL project, and credible proposals which would enable applicants to revitalize their scholarship deserve full consideration. - 4.
 Anticipated outcomes and demonstrated results from past PDL(s).